Short is the new long. No longer relegated to those over 40, updated versions of short layered haircuts are all the rage at the moment.

 #2.
 A-Line Bob with Long Layers

-A bit apprehensive about getting short layers?
+A bit apprehensive about getting short layers on long hair?
 This A-line bob cut has the styling of long hair, but the manageability of a shorter length.

 Choppy layers and the steep A-line cut can add a ton of volume to thin hair, or conversely take a lot of bulk and weight out of extremely thick hair.